aaronbloomfield/dada/hws/hw7-sql-xss.md

 - To write some text from Javascript to the web page, use 'document.write("foo");'
 - To read a cookie in Javascript, print out the document.cookie variable
 - Typically, once you have the form posting, you will encode that using the encoder URL, and put that onto the XSS script URL setting the 'userid' variable to the URL-encoded text
 - Do not use the plus sign inside your script!
 This includes in the document.write() call.
-The server sees them as separating GET variables, when you want it to all bee one variable.
+The server sees them as separating GET variables, when you want it to all be one variable.

 Honor pledge details: you are given permission to execute XSS attacks against this particular URL for this assignment.